Skip to main content

 Six artists working across photography, performance, poetry, graphic design, sculpture and curation are collaborating with local residents and community organisations to co-create work that explores the role of the Galton Valley Canal in our community.

-The programme launches in February 2026 with free creative workshops at Smethwick Library, followed by Easter canal activities in partnership with Brasshouse Community Centre.
+The programme launched in February 2026 with free creative workshops at Smethwick Library.
+There will be more workshops in Easter; canal activities in partnership with Brasshouse Community Centre.
 Through summer and autumn, artists will share their work at public moments along the canal and in local venues, culminating in a celebratory festival.

 Join us for free workshops and events exploring themes of heritage, ecology and wellbeing.
 Activities are designed for everyone: families, individuals and community groups.